contiv/netplugin/mgmtfn/k8splugin/README.md

 ## Example 2: Use network labels to specify a network and epg for the Pod

-Now let's create Pod with poc-net and poc-epg specified as network and epg respectively.
+Now let's create a Pod with poc-net and poc-epg specified as network and epg respectively.
 Examine pocnet-busybox.yaml.
 There are two additional labels:
 **io.contiv.network:** *poc-net* and **io.contiv.net-group:** *poc-epg* specified
 in this pod spec.